gkbm2013/Tinker-I-O-website/README.md

 ## How it works?
 Though this is a static website, the download counts and links are automatically updated.
 We create a [Google Apps Script program](https://github.com/gkbm2013/Tinker-IO-Downloads-Crawler) to get the mod file information.
 The information is processed and written into a Google spreadsheet.
 Then, we use Google Sheets API with javascript on the front end to get the download count and links from the spreadsheet.

+## Report Issue
+If there are any issue related to the website, please report it in the [Tinker I/O repository](https://github.com/gkbm2013/tinker-IO).

 ## Build Setup

 ```bash